pzhao12test5/cucumber-jvm/CONTRIBUTING.md

 ## Releasing

-Run `mvn --version` to ensure your java version is 8 or higher.

-Upload privileges to the Sonatype staging repository are required.
+Upload privileges to the Sonatype staging repository and owner rights to the cucumber-jvm gem at RubyGems.org are required.

 First, make sure everything builds.
 Including Android.